Tanya Saracho: Theater

-Saracho has said that a goal of her work is to provide representation for Latinx people and address stereotypes.
-Her career started in 1998 when she moved to Chicago.
-Saracho initially attempted to work as an actress, but found that her opportunities as a Latina were limited to typecast roles as maids or sex workers.
-She would form Teatro Luna with Coya Paz in June 2000.
-The group had an original ensemble of 10 Latina women from diverse backgrounds.
+Saracho moved to Chicago in 1998 and began working as an actress, but found her opportunities largely confined to typecast roles as maids or sex workers.
+In June 2000 she co-founded the theater company Teatro Luna with Coya Paz; its original ensemble was made up of ten Latina performers.

 Saracho took part in the creation of numerous works through Teatro Luna, including Machos, Dejame Contarte (Let Me Tell You), The María Chronicles and S-E-X-Oh!.
-Machos is a play examining "contemporary masculinities", drawn from interviews with 50 men across the U.S. and performed by the all-Latina cast in drag, which earned 2 Non-Equity Jeff Awards.
+Machos is a play examining "contemporary masculinities", drawn from interviews with fifty men across the U.S. and performed by the all-Latina cast in drag; it won two non-Equity Jeff Awards.

 Saracho parted with the group in January 2010 to focus on playwriting.
-The same year, she co-founded The Alliance of Latinx Theater Artists (ALTA) of Chicago, which describes itself as "a service organization dedicated to furthering the Chicago Latinx Theater movement by promoting, educating, representing, and unifying Latinx-identified artists and their allies".
+The same year, she co-founded The Alliance of Latinx Theater Artists (ALTA) of Chicago, a service organization for Latinx-identified theater artists in the city.

 Multiple plays that she worked on in this time received nominations for the Jeff Award.
 She also worked as an outside actor on occasion during her time at Teatro Luna.

 One of her first works after leaving Teatro Luna was El Nogalar for the Goodman Theatre, co-produced with Teatro Vista, as a reconstruction of Anton Chekhov's The Cherry Orchard set in the pecan orchards of Northern Mexico amid the drug wars, which ran at the Goodman Theatre from March 26 to April 24, 2011.
 At that time, she was resident playwright emeritus at Chicago Dramatists, resident playwright at Teatro Vista, a Goodman Theatre Fellow at the Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media at Columbia College Chicago and an artistic associate with Chicago's LGBTQ-oriented About Face Theatre.
 She was also then working on two Andrew W. Mellon Foundation commissions for Steppenwolf Theatre, an adaptation of a Sor Juana Inés de la Cruz play for Oregon Shakespeare Festival called The Tenth Muse, and a historical fiction piece for About Face Theatre called The Good Private.
 The latter, about a transgender soldier in the American Civil War, was inspired by the story of Albert Cashier, assigned female at birth in Ireland but who lived out his life in Illinois as a man after fighting for the Union Army.
-In late 2012, her play Song for the Disappeared about an estranged borderland family brought together by the disappearance of their younger brother, was performed at the Goodman Theatre.
+In late 2012, her play Song for the Disappeared, about an estranged borderland family brought together by the disappearance of their younger brother, was performed at the Goodman Theatre.